 2) What does Accommodation expenses mean?

-Accommodation Expenses are the expenses relating to hotel or motel stay.
-These expenses include the Food, Laundry Service, Telephone, Internet expenses, GST and Service Charges.
+Accommodation Expenses are the expenses relating to hotel or motel stays.
+These expenses include Food, Laundry Service, Telephone, Internet expenses, GST, and Service Charges.
 So, these Accommodation expenses are part of travel expenses.
 Therefore, it qualifies for indirect business expenditure.

 Paid for Travelling expenses journal entry records the cash/bank payment done for the travel and related expenses incurred for the business purpose.
 Let’s see the nature of accounts and accounting rules applicable.